DataBind Charts to SAP ByDesign Data

 Use the standard ADO.NET procedures for databinding to provide bidirectional access to SAP ByDesign data from controls in the Visual Studio toolbox.
 This article demonstrates a graphical approach using wizards in Visual Studio, as well as how to databind with only a few lines of code.

-DataBinding enables bidirectional access to data from UI controls.
-You can use the CData ADO.NET Provider for SAP ByDesign to easily databind SAP ByDesign data to Windows Forms and Web controls in Visual Studio.
-This article shows how to use wizards to databind SAP ByDesign data to a chart that reflects any changes.
-The code walk-through section shows how to create a chart in 10 lines of code.
+DataBinding facilitates two-way interaction with data through UI controls.
+Using the CData ADO.NET Provider for SAP ByDesign streamlines the process of binding SAP ByDesign data to Windows Forms and Web controls within Visual Studio.
+In this article, we will demonstrate using wizards to establish a binding between SAP ByDesign data and a chart that dynamically updates.
+Additionally, the code walk-through section will guide you through the creation of a chart using just 10 lines of code.

 DataBind to a Chart